 Notes on water

 Use bottled water or filtered water.
-Household tap water usually contains traces of chlorine and that would be detrimental to the live organisms in your sourdough starter.
+Household tap water usually contains traces of chlorine and that would be detrimental to the live organisms in your active sourdough starter mix (the levain).
 If you really have no option but to use tap water, then simply fill out a jar or a transparent cup and leave it in a place with direct sunlight for 2 hours — the sun rays will neutralize the chlorine in it.

 Notes on ingredients